dlwhybris/nowvac-tailwind-gatsby/README.md

 For full documentation, visit [tailwindcss.com](https://tailwindcss.com/).

-- **For testing purposes without any installtion, you can start with [in-depth tutorial for creating a site with Gatsby](https://tailwind.run/new).** It's a browser based editor loading Tailwind by default so can play around
+- **For testing purposes without any installation, you can start with [in-depth tutorial for creating a site with Gatsby](https://tailwind.run/new).** It's a browser based editor loading Tailwind by default so can play around

 ## 📔 Learning Netlify CMS with Gatsby